 - Last updated:

-Please see the detailed map for a clear overview of the parking management strategy.
+Please see the detailed map (updated map current as of 26 May 2017) for a clear overview of the parking management strategy.

 On-street parking options

 The on-street parking options around the Sunshine Coast health precinct changed on 30 January 2017.

 The 127 metered parking bays along Birtinya Blvd, Eccles Blvd, Bright Pl and Shine Ct are now two-hour paid metered parking, between 8am-5pm, seven days per week.
 These areas are two-hour parking at all other times.